Gout

 - An inflammatory arthritis leading to an acutely red, hot, swollen joint, which can progress to a chronic tophaceous joint that is associated with pain, nodule formation, and cutaneous compromise

-- Also characterized by deposition of monosodium urate (MSU) crystals that accumulate in joints and soft tissues, resulting in acute and chronic arthritis, soft-tissue masses called tophi, urate nephropathy, and uric acid nephrolithiasis
+- Characterized by deposition of monosodium urate (MSU) crystals in joints and soft tissues, resulting in acute and chronic arthritis, soft-tissue masses called tophi, urate nephropathy, and uric acid nephrolithiasis

-- The long limb, foot, ankle, and knee is preferentially involved.
+- The long limb, foot, ankle, and knee are preferentially involved, with the 1st metatarsophalangeal joint (podagra) characteristically affected.

 - Flares are usually monoarticular.
 Polyarticular flares can be associated with pronounced systemic symptoms, including fever, chills, and delirium.